Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Essential Info: Khao Sok is a short bus journey from Suratthani, Krabi, or Phuket.
 We got there from Ranong and though we had to change buses, it wasn’t complicated.

 I stayed at Khao Sok Paradise, a comfortable guesthouse that I highly recommend, where double rooms started at 1300 baht ($40) per night.
 Their food is excellent and their pastas are shockingly good.
+You can find other hotels here.

 I booked both the canoe trip and the one-day lake trip through Khao Sok Paradise.
 Most if not all guesthouses will be able to do this for you.
 The canoe trip cost 800 baht ($24); the one-day lake trip cost 1500 baht ($46).
 Overnight and multi-day lake trips are available as well, as are a variety of jungle treks.